|

 pairing of Hoffman and Redford works to perfection, and by their side,

-Jason Robards is commanding.
-Pakula is clever enough never to opt for
+Jason Robards gives an immaculate, commanding performance.
+Pakula is clever enough never to

-sensational, instead visualizing the complexity of his story without
+resort to sensationalism, instead underlining the complexity of his story without

 losing focus.
-One of the best of the many 'political conspiracy' movies
+One of the best of the many 'political conspiracy' films of the seventies.

 |